Swiggy and ANRA Technologies to Start Drone Delivery Trials

 Swiggy

-Food deliveries could be delivered to your place in a few minutes only post ordering your meal from a restaurant.
-The late and hectic waiting period could reduce soon as the food delivery partner named Swiggy and ANRA Technologies got a nod from the Ministry of Defence (MoD), Directorate General of Aviation (DGCA), and Ministry of Civil Aviation (MOCA) to begin drone trials for delivering the food.
+Food can be delivered to your place in a few minutes after you order your meal from a restaurant.
+The late and hectic waiting period could be reduced soon as the food delivery partners Swiggy and ANRA Technologies got a nod from the Ministry of Defence (MoD), Directorate General of Aviation (DGCA), and Ministry of Civil Aviation (MOCA) to begin drone trials for delivering food.

 The airspace management firm and its associates plan to leverage collected data and vital developments from the flights to endorse the making of India’s nationwide operational UAS Traffic Management (UTM) platform known as Digital Sky.
-The results will allow government and regulatory stakeholders, industries to assess the requirement to back interaction and data exchange between UTM services suppliers while determining the suitability and applicability of the current technology features in use.
+The results will allow government and regulatory stakeholders and industries to assess the requirement to back interaction and data exchange between UTM services suppliers while determining the suitability and applicability of the current technology features.

 It is not the first instance of a delivery platform trying its hands-on drone delivery.
-Earlier in June, Google-backed Dunzo stated that it would pilot drone delivery of medical packages under the ‘Medicine from the Sky’ project in Telangana.
+In June, Google-backed Dunzo said it would pilot drone delivery of medical packages under the ‘Medicine from the Sky’ project in Telangana.
 It added that drone delivery would offer swift access to vaccines and medicine to people residing in rural areas.
-For this project, the Telangana government had collaborated with NITI Aayog and World Economic Forum.
+The Telangana government collaborated with NITI Aayog and the World Economic Forum for this project.

-Moreover, the Directorate General of Civil Aviation (DGCA) has just given formal approval to Zomato too.
-It had declared its successful test delivery of drones in India in June 2019.
-The drone became functional at a distance of 5 kilometres, covering nearly 10 minutes, with a pace of 80 kmph, weighing 5 kgs.
-Zomato had procured a drone startup named TechEagle in December 2018, enabling their experiments with drones.
+Moreover, the Directorate General of Civil Aviation (DGCA) has just given formal approval to Zomato, too.
+It declared its successful test delivery of drones in India in June 2019.
+The drone became functional at a distance of 5 kilometres, covering nearly 10 minutes, with a pace of 80 kmph, and weighing 5 kgs.
+Zomato procured a drone startup named TechEagle in December 2018, enabling their experiments with drones.

 As per the Zomato spokesperson, “We have been working on powering delivery via drones for some time now and welcome this move from DGCA to test our systems.
 We are excited to build the future of aerial food delivery in India.”